 - A Million Miles by Donald Miller

 Nobody cares about your health.
 Not even doctors.
 They just assume you’ll be fine until you display symptoms worthy of their great talent.
-That’s fine.
+Which is okay.
 That is what they are trained to do.

 You and only you are responsible for keeping yourself well.